zahybnaya/rewyr-blog/src/content/blog/2025-07-06-the-readiness-curve.md

 - Build content systems that produce human-quality text
 - Develop classification systems with impressive accuracy

 The demo dazzles.
 The proof of concept convinces stakeholders.
 The initial results look promising.
-Then reality hits like a freight train.
+The sense of trust in what you can achieve in a week is skewed and then... reality hits like a freight train.

 ## Why the Plateau Is Pure Agony